Numerical computations of geometric ergodicity for stochastic dynamics: Introduction

 \section{Introduction}

-In this paper, we consider stochastic processes arising from random perturbed deterministic dynamical systems.
-The dynamics of such a stochastic process, say ${\bm X} = \{X_{t} ;t \in \mathbb{R}\}$, is a combination of the random perturbation and the underlying deterministic dynamics.
-The ergodicity of ${\bm X}$, and the rate of ergodicity, i.e., the speed of convergence of the law of $X_{t}$ to its invariant probability measure, is a significant quantity given by the spectral gap of the infinitesimal generator of ${\bf X}$.
-From an applied point of view, knowing the speed of convergence is very useful to sampling, uncertainty quantification, and sensitivity analysis \cite{dobson2019using, johndrow2017error, mitrophanov2005sensitivity}.
+In this paper, we consider the stochastic processes arising from the random perturbations of deterministic dynamical systems.
+The dynamics of such a stochastic process, say ${\bm X} = \{X_{t}\}$, is a combination of a random diffusion and a deterministic dynamics.
+The rate of the ergodicity of ${\bm X},$ i.e., the speed of convergence of the law of $X_{t}$ to the invariant distribution, is a significant quantity closely related to the spectral gap of the infinitesimal generator of ${\bm X}$, especially when ${\bm X}$ is reversible.
+From an applied viewpoint, knowing the speed of convergence is very useful to the sampling, uncertainty quantification, and sensitivity analysis \cite{dobson2019using, johndrow2017error, mitrophanov2005sensitivity}.

-However, the ergodicity of a stochastic process is difficult to study in an quantitative way.
-The spectral method, which tries to estimate the spectral gap directly, only works for a limited class of problems such as over-damped Langevin dynamics \cite{bakry1985diffusions,lelievre2016partial}.
-The probabilistic approach, on the other hand, although being ``softer'' and more applicable, usually does not give a precise bound in most of existing results.
-For instance, by constructing a Lyapunov function and showing the minorization condition of a certain ``small set'', one can easily deduce the geometric ergodicity \cite{hairer2010convergence, hairer2011yet, meyn2012markov}.
+However, the ergodicity of a stochastic process is difficult to study in a quantitative way.
+Methods based on functional inequalities only work for a limited class of problems such as the over-damped Langevin dynamics \cite{bakry1985diffusions, holley1986logarithmic, lelievre2016partial}.
+The probabilistic approach, on the other hand, although being ``softer'' and more applicable, usually does not give a precise bound in most of the existing results.
+For instance, by constructing a Lyapunov function and establishing the minorization condition for a certain ``small set'', one can easily deduce the geometric ergodicity \cite{hairer2010convergence, hairer2011yet, meyn2012markov}.
 Nevertheless, the rate of geometric ergodicity obtained in this way is far from being optimal.
-In most cases, we only know that the speed of convergence to steady state is approximately being $\rho^{t}$ for some $\rho < 1$, but $\rho$ is usually too close to $1$ to be useful in practice.
+In most cases, we only know that the exponential convergence rate to the steady state is $\log\rho$ for some $\rho < 1$, but $\rho$ is usually too close to $1$ to be useful in practice.